 Decades of research have identified the care options that are most effective at helping people cope with anxiety.
 Evidence-based care for anxiety uses a cognitive behavioral approach to build coping skills: strategies for thinking and acting more flexibly, managing physical symptoms, and better tolerating stress, to name a few.

 Cognitive and behavioral techniques for anxiety come in many forms.
 One option is connecting employees directly with a cognitive behavioral therapist through an EAP.
-In-person therapy is effective and helpful for a subset of the population, however it brings with it a host of accessibility barriers.
+In-person therapy is effective and helpful, however it brings with it a host of accessibility barriers.
 Many employees won’t or can’t access in-person therapy and prefer a more immediate, convenient therapeutic approach that is not restricted by schedules, cost, geography, or stigma.
-Cognitive and behavioral techniques can also be delivered via digital solutions like Daylight, which lessens many of these barriers because it’s available 24/7 and self-guided.
+When in-person therapy is inaccessible, cognitive and behavioral techniques can also be delivered via digital solutions like Daylight, which lessens many of these barriers because it’s available 24/7 and self-guided.

 The more deeply benefits leaders — and the employees they support — understand the difference between helpful and unhelpful anxiety, and the more companies prioritize accessible mental health care, the more effective they will become in supporting their employees.